SanjnaT41756/SanjnaT41756/README.md

 # Hi, I'm Sanjna! 👋

+💻 **Jr. Software Engineer at Las Vegas Sands Digital Services**

-🎓 **Linguistics and Computer Science Student @ UCLA ( c/o 2025)**
+🎓 UCLA Linguistics & Computer Science Class of 2025

-💡 Passionate about combining computer science with linguistics and accessible computer science education.
+💡 Passionate about the intersection of technology, language, and education

-🏆 1st Place Winner - 2024 MLH QWER Hacks!
+🌱 Actively exploring opportunities in front-end, NLP, and edtech

 ---